lidofinance/docs/docs/guides/oracle-operator-manual.md

 # Oracle Operator Manual

-This document is intended for those who wish to participate in the Lido protocol as Oracle - an entity who runs a daemons synchronizing state from Beacon Layer to Execution Layer of the protocol.
+This document is intended for those who wish to participate in the Lido protocol as entity that runs - an entity who runs a daemons synchronizing state from Beacon Layer to Execution Layer of the protocol.
 Due to the lack of native communication between these two networks, Lido employs a network of oracles to synchronize the system at regular intervals.

 ## TL;DR